GJDuck/EnvFuzz/README.md

 * *any other Linux user-mode software*, etc.

-For example, the following demo shows how to fuzz a *GUI application* using EFuzz:
+For example, the following demo shows how to fuzz a *GUI application* using EnvFuzz:

 ---

 <p align="center">
 <img src="img/demo.gif"
-     alt="EFuzz demo"
+     alt="EnvFuzz demo"
      style="width: 85%;">
 </p>

-[*Demo of EFuzz fuzzing a GUI application binary (`gnome-calculator`).
+[*Demo of EnvFuzz fuzzing a GUI application binary (`gnome-calculator`).
 First, the app is run normally, and all environmental interactions (including user inputs) are recorded to a file.
 Next, the app is fuzzed, this time by repeatedly replaying the original recording but with one or mutations applied.
-EFuzz quickly finds several crashes, as highlighted in red.*]
+EnvFuzz quickly finds several crashes, as highlighted in red.*]

 ---

-Unlike existing fuzzers, which only fuzz a specific input source (like AFL), EFuzz fuzzes the **entire interaction** between the subject and its environment (&#x3B5;)---including all files (configuration, cache, resource, fonts, etc.), sockets (session manager, accessibility service, name service, etc.), user interactions via the windowing system, special files, devices, and
+Unlike existing fuzzers, which only fuzz a specific input source (like AFL), EnvFuzz fuzzes the **entire interaction** between the subject and its environment (&#x3B5;)---including all files (configuration, cache, resource, fonts, etc.), sockets (session manager, accessibility service, name service, etc.), user interactions via the windowing system, special files, devices, and